-July 2, 2014 to respond to Respondent's motion to dismiss, and until July 25, 2014 to file a motion for summary decision.
+2014 to respond to Respondent's motion to dismiss, and until July 25, 2014 to file a motion for summary decision.
 June 27 Order at 2.
-I provided both Respondent and Oscar Alzate 30 days to respond to any CDRH motion for summary decision.
+I provided both Respondent and Brigitte Alzate 30 days to respond to any motion for a summary disposition.
 June 27 Order at 2.
 I stayed responses to any open discovery requests as well as all future prehearing submissions pending the resolution of any dispositive motion.
 June 27 Order at 2-3.
-A copy of the June 27 Order was served by U.S. mail to Respondent's home and business addresses in addition to her recently withdrawn attorney.
+A copy of the June 27 Order was served by regular mail to Respondent's home and business addresses in addition to his recently withdrawn attorney.

-On July 3, 2014, CDRH filed a motion for summary decision and supporting brief (CDRH Br.), which also included its opposition to Respondent's motion to dismiss.3 Counsel for CDRH certified that she served Respondent with a copy of the motion by first-class mail to both Respondent's withdrawn attorney and Respondent's known business address.
+On July 3, 2014, CDRH filed its motion for summary decision and supporting brief (CDRH Br.), which also included its opposition to Respondent's motion to dismiss.
+Counsel for CDRH certified that she served Respondent with a copy of the motion by first-class mail to both Respondent's withdrawn attorney and Respondent's known business address.
 Pursuant to my June 27 Order and applicable regulation, Respondent had until August 7, 2014, to respond to CDRH's motion for a summary decision.
 June 27 Order at 2; see 21 C.F.R. § 17.30(c) (providing an additional five days to respond if a document was served by mail).
 Respondent did not oppose or respond in any way to the motion for a summary decision.